amitgirwal/ImaGen/README.md

 Articles support full-text search.<br />
 Complete comment feature, include posting reply comment and email notification.
 Markdown supporting.<br />
 Sidebar feature: new articles, most readings, tags, etc.<br />
-OAuth Login supported, including Google, GitHub, Facebook, Weibo, QQ.
+OAuth Login supported, including GitHub, Facebook, Weibo, QQ.<br />
 Memcache supported, with cache auto refresh.<br />
 Simple SEO Features, notify Google  when there was a new article or other things.<br />
 Simple picture bed feature integrated.<br />
 django-compressor integrated, auto-compressed css, js.<br />
+Cron jobs to remove unused data images and other resources.<br />
 Website exception email notification.
 When there is an unhandle exception, system will send an email notification.<br />
 Wechat official account feature integrated.
 Now, you can use wechat official account to manage your VPS.<br />